siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 But it does **not** tell us:

-- what S is as a function of u,
+- what $\mathbf{S}$ is as a function of $u$,
-- how S itself evolves,
+- how $\mathbf{S}$ itself evolves,
 - how flow reorganizes spatially.

 Continuity therefore restricts allowed histories but does not generate them.
 It is kinematic: it limits what is permitted, not how motion occurs.

-To describe energy transport in time, an independent set of evolution rules is required.
-These rules are descriptions of behavior, not causes.
+To describe energy transport in time, an independent evolution rule is required.
+Such rules are descriptions of behavior, not causes.
 Energy transport occurs regardless of how we model it.

 ---

 ## The general form of a transport dynamics

-Consider a divergence-free vector field F(x,t) representing a flow-like quantity that varies in space and time.
+Consider a divergence-free vector field $\mathbf{F}(\mathbf{x},t)$ representing a flow-like quantity that varies in space and time.

 A general local evolution rule has the schematic form